 PFAS

-On Monday, 21 October 2024 the National Health and Medical Research Centre (NHMRC) released proposed guidelines which outline new, lower recommended values of PFAS in drinking water.
-In response to this proposal Narrabri Shire Council commenced additional testing on all potable (drinking) water sites across the Shire.
+On Wednesday, 25 June 2025 the National Health and Medical Research Council (NHMRC) released updated guidelines which outline new, lower recommended values of PFAS in drinking water.

 Council regularly undertakes testing in line with the current Australian Drinking Water Guidelines to ensure the water supplied to residents is safe to consume.
 This additional testing was implemented to test specifically for PFAS.

-All drinking water sites across the Narrabri Shire comply with the current Australian Drinking Water Guidelines which state the total limit for PFAS is 70 ng/L. However, the new proposed guidelines outline a new limit for the different components of PFAS as per the below table:
+All drinking water sites across the Narrabri Shire comply with the updated Australian Drinking Water Guidelines which state the limit for perfluorooctane sulfonic acid (PFOS) and perfluorohexane sulfonic acid (PFHxS), as per the below table:

 PFAS |